cclauss/macfsevents/README.rst

   stream = Stream(callback, path, file_events=True)

-The event object mimick the file events of the ``inotify`` kernel extension available in newer linux kernels.
+The event object mimics the file events of the ``inotify`` kernel extension available in newer Linux kernels.
 It has the following
 attributes:

 ``mask``